dib-lab/MQF/README.md

 7. Compare:
-check if two filters have the same items, counts and tags.
+check if two filters have the same items, counts and labels.
 ```c++
 bool qf_equals(QF *qfa, QF *qfb);
 ```